bagindaisfa/flip-bank-statement-viewer/README.md

 # Bank Statement Viewer

-A full-stack application that allows users to upload bank statement files, view transaction history, and analyze transaction data with sorting and filtering capabilities.
+A full-stack application that allows users to upload bank statement files, view transaction history, and analyze transaction data with sorting capabilities.

 ## Features